anna-dor-plumsail/documents-docs/source/flow/how-tos/sharepoint/how-to-share-SharePoint-sites.rst

-How to share a SharePoint site with external user in Microsoft Flow and Azure Logic Apps
+How to share a SharePoint site with external users in Microsoft Flow and Azure Logic Apps
 ===================================================================================

 In this article, we will demonstrate how to create a Modern SharePoint site and share it with external users with help of Microsoft Flow.
 This approach works in SharePoint Online (Office 365).